Wegovy Price in UAE: Cost & Dosing Guide

 What Does Wegovy Cost in the UAE?

-Major UAE pharmacy chains carrying Wegovy include BinSina Pharmacy, Life Pharmacy, and myAster.
-A valid prescription from a licensed physician is required—pharmacies must verify prescriber credentials, appropriate dosage, and patient details before dispensing.
+Major UAE pharmacy chains carrying Wegovy include BinSina Pharmacy, Life Pharmacy, and myAster when stock is available.
+A valid prescription from a licensed physician is required, and pharmacies verify prescriber credentials, dose strength, and dispensing details before fulfilment.
+For a broader UAE access table across Wegovy, Ozempic, Mounjaro, Rybelsus, Saxenda, and Foundayo, see our GLP-1 medications UAE availability and cost guide.

 Insurance Coverage and Self Pay

 Most UAE insurance plans regulated by DHA (Dubai) and DOH (Abu Dhabi) do not cover Wegovy.
-Weight-management medications are generally classified as lifestyle drugs and excluded from standard benefits.
-Patients in the UAE overwhelmingly self pay out of pocket.
-In the US, the situation is more nuanced: some commercial insurance pay for Wegovy under obesity treatment benefits, especially those with documented weight related medical problems, but many employer plans exclude it.
+Weight-management medicines are often classified outside standard benefits, so self-pay pricing is common in Dubai and the wider UAE.
+In the US, coverage is more nuanced: some commercial plans cover Wegovy under weight-management medicine benefits, while many employer plans exclude it.

 Savings Offers and NovoCare Pharmacy Support

 In the US market, Novo Nordisk offers a savings offer through NovoCare pharmacy support that can provide maximum savings of up to $500 per month on eligible prescriptions.
-Unfortunately, no comparable savings offer exists for UAE patients.
-The NovoCare pharmacy programme also provides patient assistance for eligible patients without commercial insurance coverage.
-UAE residents should check directly with their local pharmacy about any available manufacturer discounts or loyalty programmes.
+No comparable UAE-wide savings offer is published.
+UAE pharmacy loyalty programmes or temporary discounts, where available, should be checked directly against current listings rather than assumed from US NovoCare terms.

 How UAE Pricing Compares Globally

-UAE pricing (AED 1,200–1,500/month, approximately $326–$408) sits below the US list price of approximately $1,349 per month, comparable to Germany (EUR 172–328/month depending on dose), and significantly above UK NHS access where patients pay only a GBP 9.90 prescription charge.
-Unlike the UK, no subsidised pricing pathway exists in the UAE—every dirham is out of pocket.
+UAE pricing (AED 1,200–1,500/month, approximately $326–$408) sits below the US list price of approximately $1,349 per month, comparable to Germany (EUR 172–328/month depending on dose), and significantly above UK NHS access where eligible users pay only a GBP 9.90 prescription charge.
+Unlike the UK, no broad subsidised pricing pathway exists in the UAE, so Wegovy cost in Dubai and Abu Dhabi depends heavily on the pharmacy or clinic route.

 The 5-Step Titration Schedule

-Wegovy uses a standardised 16-week dose escalation before reaching the maintenance dose.
-Each titration step lasts exactly 4 weeks.
-The rationale is straightforward: gradual GLP-1 receptor activation reduces gastrointestinal side effects that would otherwise cause patients to discontinue treatment early.
+The label-based Wegovy dosing schedule uses a standardised 16-week dose escalation before the 2.4 mg maintenance strength.
+Each titration step lasts four weeks.
+The rationale in prescribing information is gradual GLP-1 receptor activation and improved gastrointestinal tolerability; this table is provided for research and market context, not personalised dosing advice.

 | Step | Dose | Weeks | Duration |